nieand/python_git_programming_course/session1_git_and_workflow/notes.rst

     - create a feature branch
     - create a commit

-- Excercise
+- Exercise:
-    - git rebase -i HEAD~7
+    - clone some open source repository

 10:15: Remotes
 --------------

-- Github
+- Remotes
     - Decentralized version control system
     - What is a remote?
+    - http, ssh, filesystem...
+    - ssh publickeys

+- Github
     - git != Github
     - Alternatives: Gitlab, Bitbucket, your own server, local folder and many more
     - Github is your business card!